lee-chaeeun/anom_app/README.md

-## Containerized Anomaly Detection on Time Series Visualized on Web Server
+# Anomaly Detection on Time Series: An Evaluation of Deep Learning Methods

-The goal of this repository is to visualize results of multivariate time-series anomaly detection algorithms discussed in the paper on a python flask web server and to deploy the server in a docker container.
+The goal of this repository is to evaluate multivariate time-series anomaly detection algorithms on a common set of datasets discussed in the paper:

 A. Garg, W. Zhang, J. Samaran, R. Savitha and C. -S. Foo, "An Evaluation of Anomaly Detection and Diagnosis in Multivariate Time Series," in IEEE Transactions on Neural Networks and Learning Systems, doi: 10.1109/TNNLS.2021.3105827. https://ieeexplore.ieee.org/document/9525836